patriciaorgan/api-starter/README.md

 #### **PUT** `/api/user/{id}`
 * Updates a user.
-Requires a valid JWT from the respective user or one with an `admin` scope.
+Requires a valid JWT from that respective user or one with an `admin` scope.

 #### **DELETE** `/api/user/{id}`
 * Deletes a user with a specific `id`.
-Requires a valid JWT from the respective user or one with an `admin` scope.
+Requires a valid JWT from that respective user or one with an `admin` scope.

 ## Social Authentication Routes